So you want to get consulting clients fast?

 A great way to get more consulting clients is with small events.
 You can invite a small number of prospective buyers to an event you’re hosting.
 You’ll make a short presentation and then shift to facilitating a discussion.
 Attendees get a lot out of these events and you have a great opportunity to demonstrate and communicate the value you can deliver live.
 As opposed to webinars you can see buyers face to face, shake their hands, and work side by side.
 Of course, this does require you to physically organize and put on the event.
 They aren’t hard to do and the ROI can be massive.

 3. Offer a Valuable Resource

-Another strategy and tactic is to use a valuable resource to leverage your marketing.
+Another strategy and tactic is to use a valuable resource to leverage your marketing which will help you to get more consulting clients.
 Here you’ll get in touch with your ideal client and offer them a free resource.
 It can be a PDF, video, audio, whitepaper, report – almost anything as long as your ideal client will find it valuable.
 You can offer it by calling your ideal client on the phone, by email, or even using advertising.
 The buyer is most often thrilled to receive a free resource of such value is now feeling gratitude and more connected to you.
 This approach leads to greater contact with your ideal client and is a mainstay for many successful marketers.